openedx/edx-documentation/en_us/shared/subsections/open_response_assessments/Access_ORA_Info.rst

 To view metrics about learners in the assignment, including the number who are active in each step, follow these steps.

 #.
-Open the assignment in the course.
+Open the ORA assignment in the course.

 #.
 Scroll to the bottom of the assignment and select **View Assignment
    Statistics**.